Fileforma/ffGEMM/README.md

 ✔ Safetensor support - Load formats stored as Safetensors.

-✔ CPU Finite field arithmetic library - Perform efficient finite field arithmetic on CPU.
+✔ CPU finite field arithmetic library - Perform efficient finite field arithmetic on CPU.

 ### Motivation
-Everone has access to a CPU and finite fields permit us perform a special kind of parallelization.
-Might as well optimize for fast matmuls on edge devices.
+Everyone has access to a CPU and finite fields permit us perform a special kind of parallelization.
+We optimize for fast matmuls on the edge.

-We wrote a detailed article [here](https://fileforma.substack.com/p/update-ffgemm-finite-field-general?r=2at73k)
+We wrote a detailed article [here.](https://fileforma.substack.com/p/update-ffgemm-finite-field-general?r=2at73k)

 ## Development Log